 The Writing Group

-As you might know, my writing group, Elwood Writers, is an active and committed cohort of four,.
-Member, Barry Lee Thompson, recently wrote about the group on The Writing Life, a blog hosted by Lee Kofman.
-Lee is the author of fiction and non-fiction books, and a superlative teacher - among other talents - of … Continue reading The Writing Group
+As you might know, my writing group Elwood Writers is an active and committed cohort of four.
+Member, Barry Lee Thompson, recently wrote about the group on The Writing Life, a blog hosted by Lee Kofman, author of fiction and non-fiction books.
+She is a superlative teacher - among her other talents - to both … Continue reading The Writing Group

 Slow Writing